-The mission of 4-H Tech Wizards is to provide a cultural responsive after school, small group mentoring program.
-Tech Wizard capitalizes on youths’ ages 8-18, interested in emerging technology as a way of involving underrepresented youth and their families in learning basic life and workforce skills and aspiring to post-secondary education, productive jobs and careers, and community engagement.
-4-H Tech Wizards enhances learning by providing the targeted student group with technology training the students request, delivered in partnership with 4-H, schools, volunteers, libraries, non-profits, and other community partners.
+The mission of 4-H Tech Wizards is to provide a cultural responsive afterschool, small group mentoring program.
+Tech Wizard capitalizes on youths (remove apostrophe) ages 8-18, interested in emerging technology as a way of involving underrepresented youth and their families in learning basic life and workforce skills and aspiring to post-secondary education, productive jobs and careers, and community engagement.
+4-H Tech Wizards enhances learning by providing the targeted student group with technology training that the students request, delivered in partnership with 4-H, schools, volunteers, libraries, non-profits, and other community partners.
 Students learn STEM related skills from adult mentors who provide positive role models for the students to emulate.
 Also, students learn life skills such as goal setting, problem solving, presentation and public speaking skills and decision-making.

 - Encourage youth to complete high school